Corporate Governance Policy of Siem Offshore

 Work of the Board of Directors

 The Board monitors the performance of management through regular meetings and reporting.
-The Company has a Compensation Committee and an Audit Committee.
+The Company has a Compensation Committee, a Nomination Committee and an Audit Committee.

 Remuneration of Board of Directors

 The remuneration of the Board members reflects their experience and is adopted by the annual general meeting based on the recommendation from the Board.
 The Board members do not have options or profit based remuneration.

 Remuneration of Leading Employees

 The Company has a Compensation Committee which reviews and approves the compensation of the CEO and the bonuses to all leading employees.
 The Articles of Association of the Company permit the board to approve the granting of share options to employees.
 Currently there are two option programs in force, related to the CEO.
 The remuneration of the CEO and the management team is disclosed in the notes to the accounts.

 Information and Communication